 Exactly what to do after this dream

 If the dream was disturbing, the Sunnah gives a clear response.
-For a full step-by-step guide, see what to do after a bad dream in Islam.
+For a full step-by-step guide, see our guide on what to do after a bad dream in Islam, especially if the dream left you anxious, fearful, or confused after waking.

 - → Say A’udhu billahi min ash-shaytan ir-rajim